How do cyber criminals get access to passwords? And how to ensure password security? With these tips you slip through the hackers’ nets.

 The status quo: “hello,” “honey,” and “password.”

 Let’s be honest, we all know certain basic rules for a secure password: For example, a password should be as complex as possible and changed frequently.
 In addition, it probably should be clear to everyone that the length of a password should increase the password’s security.
-Even safer is, to use a separate password for each account.
+Using a separate password for each account is even safer.

 What applies to the private sector often does not look better in business.
 If no company regulations exist, the same insecure private passwords are often used as passwords.
 Often times post-its are stuck to computer screens detailing username and password for access to the company’s intranet or administrative structure.
 Considering that a hacker often only needs one access path to place malware or tap data, this is a frightening security breach.

 The attack routes – How do hackers crack my passwords?

 Offline Cracking: Hackers steal user data and passwords directly from the provider (e.g. Facebook).
 The passwords are usually stored there as hash encryptions in the database.
 The hacker now tries to decrypt the hashs on his own PC, this is called offline cracking.

 Brute force attacks: With a brute force attack, a hacker tries out all possibilities for decrypting passwords or Hash´s using computer calculations.
 If the password is e.g. 8 characters long, it takes about 12 years to try out all combinations with a home computer.
 However, the hacker is often helped by chance and the hash is cracked earlier.

 Dictionary Attack: In a Dictionary Attack, a hacker uses common lexical terms or uses the victim’s vocabulary.
 If the victim lives e.g. in London, the hacker will include the words “London”, or sentences like “London Tower” in his combination search or include them in a preferential search, because those location-related passwords are often used.
 Brands, advertising slogans, club slogans or well-known lyrics (e.g. “London calling”) are also popular.